david-antiteum/drea/README.md

   -h, --help                             show help and quit
       --log-file file                    log messages to the file <file>
       --reverse                          reverse string
-      --system-integration               generate man pages and scripts to enable autocompletion in the shell -v, --verbose                          increase the logging level to debug --version                          print version information and quit
+  -v, --verbose                          increase the logging level to debug
+      --version                          print version information and quit